Jonatan Christie: 2023: First Super 500 and Super 750 titles

-Christie opened the 2023 season as number 3 in the BWF World ranking.
+Christie started the year as the world number 3.
 At the season opener Malaysia Open, he was defeated in the second round by Kenta Nishimoto.
-In the following week, he reached the semi-finals of India Open, but was stopped by first seed Viktor Axelsen.
-Christie won the Indonesia Masters against teammate Chico Aura Dwi Wardoyo.
-He not only secured his first ever Super 500 title, but also created an all-Indonesian final men's singles final with Wardoyo; the first one since 2013.
+In the following week, he reached the semi-finals of India Open, but was eliminated by top seed Viktor Axelsen.
+Christie then won the Indonesia Masters after beating his teammate Chico Aura Dwi Wardoyo, thus securing his first ever Super 500 title and creating the tournament's first all-Indonesian men's singles final since 2013.
+He then reached a career high as world number 2 in the BWF rankings on 31 January 2024.